qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/cartography.rst

 Transfer annotations from main layer
 ------------------------------------

-Transfers all annotations from the main annotation layer in a project to a new annotation layer.
+Transfers all :ref:`annotations <annotation_layer>` from the main annotation layer in a project to a new annotation layer.
 Items placement can then be adjusted within the layer stack.

 Parameters